ahammel/ProbeGenerator/README.md

     "SPAM#exon[*] ** / EGGS#exon[*] **"

-A between the 100th base pair of chromosome 1 and the 200th base pair of chromsome Y, with 25 bases on either side:
+A between the 100th base pair of chromosome 1 and the 200th base pair of chromosome Y, with 25 bases on either side:

     "1:100-25/Y:200+25"